 - A culture of shared distinctions and practices – An enterprise culture that has shared distinctions and practices for executive, manager or staff member alike is surprisingly more effective at communicating objectively and thereby more efficiently.
-It’s essential for continued engagement and securing trust when all enterprise members share a sacred glossary of distinctions and practices, held in a shared context, and the same action potential for all members.
+It’s essential for continued engagement and securing trust when all enterprise members share a glossary of distinctions and practices, held in a sacred context by all, and contains the same action potential for all members.
 We help structure and populate the enterprise’s sacred glossary of shared distinctions and practices that accelerate, and inevitably helps to stabilize, their transformation process.

-- Culture as a presence of leadership – In our view, the most powerful of cultures that we’ve experienced are enterprises where leadership is distributed throughout the entire enterprise, top to bottom, regardless of rank or seniority.
-The point is not merely distributing leadership for accountability but that the entire enterprise is sensitized and intuiting for the presence of possibility – possibility as one of the essences of what makes human beings engage creatively in their work.
+- Culture as a presence of leadership – In our view, the most powerful organizational cultures that we’ve experienced are enterprises where leadership is distributed throughout the entire enterprise, top to bottom, regardless of rank or seniority.
+The point is not merely distributing leadership for accountability but that the entire enterprise culture is sensitized and intuiting for the presence of possibility – one of the essential experiences that makes people engage creatively in their work.
 Too many leadership schools and pundits, while most not intentionally, support the idea that the mastery of creativity is the job of executives and leaders.
 We don’t agree.
-We help our clients, from executives to staff members, discover the pattern recognition for possibility when it’s both present and when it’s absent, and help them develop their mastery of cultivating their culture for this essential ingredient of authentic leadership and empowerment.
+We help our clients realize their capacity, whether executives or staff members, for their pattern recognition for possibility when it’s both present and when it’s absent, and help them in cultivating their culture for this essential ingredient of authentic leadership and engagement.

 Examples of Client results from implementing our management system:

-- Doubled Profits and Cash Reserves – A 700-person manufacturer’s Enterprise Operating System Upgrade™ Impact Teams implemented multiple initiatives, delivering a better than 100% improvement in cash flow from operating activities every year for the next 5 years.
+- Doubled Profits and Cash Reserves – A 700-person manufacturer’s Enterprise Operating System (EOS)™ Impact Teams implemented multiple initiatives, delivering a better than 100% improvement in cash flow from operating activities every year for the next 5 years.